OfflineIMAP/offlineimap.github.io/_posts/2016-04-21-GSoC2016-with-Gentoo.md

 ### The slots

-On April 13th, slots allocation was announced.
-Gentoo had 5 slots.
+On April 13th, slots allocation was announced. **Gentoo had 5 slots**.
 At the next step, the org admin has to allocate the slots for the accepted projects on the official dashboard.
 The deadline was April 20th.

 {:.DarkRed}